 You can find out more in the book Migraine and Food Sensitivity.

-The list below is from the above book.
+The list below is from the research summaries in the above book.
 Each food has been identified as a migraine trigger for some people.

 Alcohol, apple, apple juice, apricot, asparagus, avocado, banana, beans (various), beef, beer, broccoli, butter, cabbage, caraway seed, carbohydrate, carob, carrot, cauliflower, celery, cheese, chicken, chocolate, cinnamon, citrus fruit, clam, cocoa, coffee, cola, corn, corn syrup, cow’s milk, cream, cucumber, dairy products, date, durian, egg, endive, fat, fig, fish, fried food, fructose, garlic, gelatin, ginger, gluten, goat’s milk, grape, ham, hazelnut, herring, honey, ice cream, instant noodles, lamb, leek, lemon, lentils, lettuce, lime, malt, mango, melon, molasses, mushroom, mutton, nut, oats, onion, orange, oyster, pea, peanut, pear, perch, pineapple, pistachio, plaice, plum, pork, potato, processed meat, prune, rabbit, raspberry, rhubarb, rice, root beer, runner bean, rye, sago, salami, salt, sausage, shellfish, soya, spicy noodles, spinach, strawberry, sugar, sweet potato, tap water, tea, tomato, turnip, veal, vegetable oil, walnut, watermelon, wheat, wine, wine vinegar, yeast.